Russ Harvey Consulting - Computer and Internet Services

 • Ignore Microsoft's warnings and upgrade to Windows 11 anyway

-While Windows 11 could easily run on similar hardware as Windows 10, Microsoft's posted system requirements include the need for a very recent processor plus a TPM 2.0.
+While Windows 11 could easily run on the same hardware as Windows 10, this is thwarted by Microsoft's posted system requirements which include the need for a very recent processor plus TPM 2.0.

 Many Windows 10 computers, including some that were less than five years old when Windows 11 was launched, are not eligible for upgrade and won't be in 2025.